ThomPetrus/499-Individual-GitHub-Excercise/README.md

 A repository containing the individual GitHub exercise for `COSC499`

 Simple SpringBoot application with four endpoints.
-Allows the user to set and retrieve messages from redis.
+Allows the user to set and retrieve messages from redis!!

 ---
 <h3>Dependencies</h3>